Summer REU: Genes to Ecosystems

 For general questions about the internship program, please email us at info@pbcinternships.org

-Jeremie Fant, Ph.D., Co-Principal Investigator
+Jeremie Fant, Ph.D., Senior Personnel

 Jeremie is a molecular ecologist at the Chicago Botanic Garden who is interested in the genetic diversity of rare species.
 Even though we tend to think of them as a collective group, rare species often have very different reasons for their rarity.
 So although Dr. Fant’s work focuses on genetic data, field data is an invaluable component of all his studies, helping to ensure that the biology and ecology of the species inform the outcomes of genetic research.
 His lab page provides more detail about his research and lab members.
 Jeremie has co-managed the REU program since 2011.